robertthewolf/uncharted/src/data/concept.md

     <center><h2 >Rediscover Yourself</h2></center>
   </div>
   <div class="column right" >
-    <p >Uncharted Challenges you to experience every small detail, as if it were for the first time.
-Except for the UNEXPLORED DESTINATIONS and EXCITING ACTIVITIES, the adventure tours give you time to ENJOY the SILENCE, and REFLECT on your new discoveries, while enjoying the landscape.  </p>
+    <p >Uncharted Challenges you to experience every small detail, as if it were for the first time, except for the UNEXPLORED DESTINATIONS and EXCITING ACTIVITIES.
+The adventure tours give you time to ENJOY the SILENCE, and REFLECT on your new discoveries, while enjoying the landscape.  </p>
   </div>
 </div>
 </body>